Now accepting applications for our Summer 2020 Mission Trip

-Short Term Mission Trip Registration Packet
+Short Term Mission Trip Application/Registration Packet

 We partner with Mission:Hope and Saint Peters Evangelical Church of Samana in their efforts to reach the Dominican Republic and the world with the good news of Jesus Christ.
 Samana is a very strategic location in the Dominican Republic as it hosts thousands of international tourists each year on its lovely beaches and during whale-watching season, and yet is still surrounded by material and spiritual poverty.